 When making cheese, it is best to use the least processed and freshest milk possible.
 Unhomogenised milk is required for the majority of our recipes, this guarantees the best result and the highest yield.
 There are a number of brands of unhomogenised milk available in supermarkets, depending on where you live.
 Click here to view some examples of brands you can use.
 You can also use milk purchased directly from local farms, but make sure you pasteurise it to ensure there is no bacteria in the milk that will compete with the cultures.

 Can I use homogenised milk for cheese making?

 Using homogenised milk is fine, however not ideal.
 When making cheese from homogenised milk, you can't be certain you will get a clean break and you may experience a softer curd which can be broken very easily.
 To help firm up the curd it is recommended that you add calcium chloride to your milk.
-Homegenised milk with the addition of calcium chloride can be used for mozzarella.
+However, homegenised milk with the addition of calcium chloride CANNOT be used for mozzarella.

 Can I use UHT or ultra pasteurised milk for cheese making?

 You can use UHT milk for simple cheeses that do not contain rennet such as ricotta, quark, yoghurt and kefir cheese.
 It is good to use UHT milk in quark and yoghurt because ultra heat-treated milk denatures more proteins than normal milk, which results in a better consistency.
 Other cheeses will not work with UHT milk.